-Academic Week is limited to the time teachers are scheduled to be in the classroom for instruction, planning periods, or other duties as assigned during the hours students are in class as defined by an LEA's negotiated contract.
+Academic Week is limited to the time teachers are scheduled to be in the classroom for instruction, planning periods, or other duties as assigned, during the hours students are in class as defined by a LSS's negotiated contract.

-20 Percent More time for planning is based on the total hours of an academic week as defined by an LEA's negotiated contract.
+20 Percent More time for planning is based on the total hours of an academic week as defined by a LSS's negotiated contract.

-An unbound original proposal, together with 10 bound copies, and an electronic copy, in Microsoft Word format, MUST be submitted to:
+An unbound original proposal, together with 5 bound copies, and an electronic copy, in Microsoft Word format, MUST be submitted to:

-Maryland State Department of Education Division of Educator Effectiveness 200 West Baltimore Street Baltimore, MD 21201-2595 Attention: Sarah Spross
+Maryland State Department of Education Division of Educator Certification and Program Approval 200 West Baltimore Street Baltimore, MD 21201-2595 Attention: Sarah Spross